Fungus Gnats on Cast Iron Plant: The Pest That Reveals Hidden Overwatering

 - 4

-If the potting mix is clearly water-retentive (standard nursery mix without perlite, or a peat-heavy mix that stays wet for weeks): repot into a perlite-amended mix.
-The faster-draining mix will both address the gnat problem and better suit the plant's actual water needs.
+If the potting mix is clearly water-retentive — standard nursery mix without perlite, or a peat-heavy mix that stays wet for weeks — repot into a perlite-amended mix.
+The faster-draining mix addresses the gnat problem and better suits the plant's actual water needs going forward.

 Prevention